CENTER FOR BUSINESS DEVELOPMENT IN STILLWATER

 Business address and mailbox

-We know your needs will change as your business does, so we make it easy for you to move between both residential and virtual tenancy.
+We know your needs will change as your business does, so we make it easy for you to move between both residential and associate tenancy.

-If you have a business idea that isn’t fully developed or have a newly established company that still needs a little input and guidance from experts, virtual tenancy may be a great fit for you.
-As a virtual tenant, you get to learn from other entrepreneurs, access business expertise, and utilize the services at the Center without renting a designated office space.
+If you have a business idea that isn’t fully developed or have a newly established company that still needs a little input and guidance from experts, associate tenancy may be a great fit for you.
+As an associate tenant, you get to learn from other entrepreneurs, access business expertise, and utilize the services at the Center without renting a designated office space.
 You can stop by during normal business hours and use our drop-in office space or reserve a conference room for a meeting.
-Residential tenants that graduate from the incubator and still need to access services may also transition back to being a virtual tenant.
+Residential tenants that graduate from the incubator and still need to access services may also transition back to being an associate tenant.

 Residential tenancy is for businesses close to launching their product or that have a product they are already actively selling.
 As a residential tenant, you’ll be renting your own office space and have access 24/7 to the facility, in addition to all of our consulting services.
 We offer a variety of space options and configurations ranging from individual offices to light industrial lab space.